AdobeDocs/journey-optimizer-learn.en/help/channels/author-mms.md

 ---
-title: Author an MMS messages
+title: Author an MMS message
 description: Learn how to connect Journey Optimizer to an MMS service provider and how to create an MMS channel surface.
 feature: SMS
 role: Admin, User